ollegreen/Consulting_Case_Practice_Tool/README.md

 ## Two versions; CasePrepAll and CasePrepMath.

-The difference is that CasePrepMath only have the math section if you want to focus on that area, while the CasePrepAll has everything below included.
+**CasePrepMath** - only have the math section if you want to focus on that area, so multiplication and division as they are commonly used in guesstimates and case questions.

+**CasePrepAll** - has everything below included;

 Included areas:
 - profitability case scenario